Painting Your Cabinets White and Grey

 Did you know you can paint your cabinets?
 Do you have wood cabinets?
 Are you ready for a change in your kitchen?
 Then paint your cabinets!

 We receive calls weekly from customers that have wood cabinets.
 The number one complaint is that they do not like how their kitchen looks.
-If your kitchen cabinets work and function, get a kitchen you want by painting it.
+If your kitchen cabinets work and function, get a kitchen you want by painting your kitchen cabinets.
 We have hundreds of hours behind us to make sure you will get the look you want.

-Our project was this is the kitchen that started out as honey oak stained cabinets.
+Our project was this: the kitchen that started out as honey oak stained cabinets.

-- 1st thing we do is cover and protect.
+- The first thing we do is cover and protect.
 Countertops get wrapped in plastic and the floors will get covered in floor protector.

 - Now we remove all the doors.